Useful Information about Usenet

 The "Good Net-Keeping Seal of Approval for Usenet Software"

-- Nowadays a large proportion of Users sit at a PC and get their news from a
+- Nowadays most of Users sit at a PC and get their news from a

-commercial ISP down their telephone line.
-They use all sorts of newsreading
+commercial ISP.
+They use all sorts of news-readers and

 Standards